Stephen Nass

 Stephen Leonard Nass (born October 7, 1952) is an American Republican politician from Whitewater, Wisconsin.
-He is a member of the Wisconsin Senate, representing the 11th Senate district since 2015.
+He is a member of the Wisconsin Senate, representing the 11th Senate district since 2015; he has announced he will not run for re-election in 2026 and his term will expire on January 4, 2027.
 He previously served 24 years in the Wisconsin State Assembly, from 1991 to 2015, and served on the Whitewater city council from 1977 to 1981.

-Early life and education
+Early life and career

 Nass was born in Whitewater, Wisconsin, on October 7, 1952.
-He was raised in Whitewater and has resided there for most of his life; he graduated from Whitewater High School in 1978 and attended the University of Wisconsin–Whitewater, where he earned his bachelor's degree in 1978.
+He was raised in Whitewater and has resided there for most of his life; he graduated from Whitewater High School in 1971.
+After working for a time, he resumed his education, attending the University of Wisconsin–Whitewater and earning his bachelor's degree in 1978.